Syphilis is caused by bacteria.

 Late congenital syphilis: Blood tests of the mother and child

 The diagnosis of early congenital syphilis is usually based on the results of a pregnant woman's blood test, which is routinely done early in pregnancy and often repeated in the third trimester and at delivery.
 If a pregnant woman has syphilis, doctors suspect her newborn does too.
 To determine whether a newborn born to an infected woman has syphilis, doctors do a thorough physical examination and look for sores or a rash.
 If sores or a rash is present, doctors take samples and examine them under a microscope to look for the bacteria.
 They also test the placenta, umbilical cord, and the newborn's blood for syphilis.

 Infants and young children who have symptoms of syphilis or who have a positive blood test should also have a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to see if the infection has involved the brain.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to see if the infection has involved the brain.
 Doctors also do bone x-rays to look for bone changes that are characteristic of congenital syphilis.